nf-core/proteomicslfq/README.md

     nextflow run nf-core/proteomicslfq -profile <docker/singularity/conda/institute> --spectra '*.mzml' --database '*.fasta' --expdesign '*.tsv'
     ```

 See [usage docs](https://nf-co.re/proteomicslfq/usage) for all of the available options when running the pipeline.
+Or configure the pipeline via
+[nf-core launch](https://nf-co.re/launch) from the web or the command line.

 ## Documentation